MistyCommunity/JavaScript-SDK/README.md

 ## Structure

-1. __Example Skills__ - These are some examples skills for Misty 1
+1. __Skills__ - Contains sample skills for Misty I and will be where you can share your own skills
-2. __API Wrappers__ - These are a few choice wrappers for using Misty 1 with your favorite programming language.
+2. __API Wrappers__ - These are a few choice wrappers for using Misty I with your favorite programming language.